-A faulty AC pulley won't transfer power to the compressor, resulting in an air conditioner that doesn't work.
-This can not only impact comfort but also be an issue when driving the vehicle.
+A faulty AC pulley won't transfer power to the compressor, and the air conditioner won't work.

 An issue in the AC pulley can also mean issues in the serpentine belt and compressor clutch, which involve rubber material.
 For example, the serpentine belt might have slipped out of place, damaging the pulley.
 In this case, the belt can flap under the hood and rub against hot engine components, melting and causing a burning rubber smell.